 A student who feels he or she has been sexually harassed by any person (1) directly tell the alleged harasser to stop his or her offensive behavior; and/or (2) report the incident to a teacher, counselor, or administrator who shall report the matter immediately to the principal.
 Each school has a designated ADA/ Title IX Coordinator designated to respond to matters of sexual harassment.
 The student making the complaint is not required to file a complaint with a particular administrator and may request to speak with a person of the same gender.
-The ADA/Title IX Coordinator at Hoffman Estates High School is Assistant Principal Thomas Mocon, and he can be reached at 1100 W. Higgins Road, Hoffman Estates, IL 60169-4050; 847-755-5612; or via email at tmocon@d211.org.
+The ADA/Title IX Coordinator at Hoffman Estates High School is Associate Principal LaWanna Wells, and she can be reached at 1100 W. Higgins Road, Hoffman Estates, IL 60169-4050; 847-755-5612; or via email at Iwells@d211org.